-Dear Students in Dietetics,
+Dear DPD Students,

-Welcome to the Didactic Program in Dietetics (DPD) at West Chester University of Pennsylvania!
+Welcome to the West Chester University Didactic Program in Dietetics (DPD)!
 The Didactic Program in Dietetics is part of the Department of Nutrition.
 The Department has a long history of dietetic education, and has successfully prepared dietetic practitioners through a Didactic Program in Dietetics since 1997.
 The Nutrition Department added a Master's of Science in Community Nutrition degree program in 2015, and a Master's degree level Dietetic Internship program in 2019.
 Starting on January 1, 2024, it will be required to have a Master's degree in order to sit for the Registration Examination for Dietitians administered by the Commission on Dietetic Registration.